octaviusguenther/BQ_IRKA/README.md

 # BQ_IRKA
-"This repository contains MATLAB code for numerical experiments performed in the thesis "H2-optimal model reduction of bilinear systems with quadratic output" at TU Berlin.
+"This repository contains MATLAB code for numerical experiments performed in the thesis "H2-optimal model reduction of bilinear systems with quadratic output" by Octavius Guenther at TU Berlin.

 ## requirements
 -only MATLAB R2024b

-##
+## installation
+clone the repository